mirisuzanne/mia/content/theater/timeofwar/script.md

 It was the only private place you had to change your clothes.

 **Young Aube:**
 My brothers and my father had to work in factories, which was especially difficult for my father who had been a farmer all his life and he was already in his sixties.
-But, we made it through the yearÉ
+But, we made it through the year.

 So we were refugees for a year, until France was defeated by the Germans.
 And then we could go back home, but we were under German occupation until the end of the war.
 My oldest brother didn't return with us because he didn't want to live under German occupation.
 He stayed in Saint Etienne and kept on working in the factory, and got married there.